Microbiome-Revolution/Data-standard/README.md

 3. Interoperable
     - **Standardised Conventions:** Adopt widely accepted naming conventions that are compatible with various software, systems, and disciplines.
 For instance, follow established formats like snake_case or camelCase.
-    - **Versioning:** Include version numbers or timestamps in file names to clarify relationships between iterations (e.g., Dataset_v1 or Data_2024-11-25).
+    - **Versioning:** Use version control to maintain and clarify relationships between iterations.
     - **Avoid Context Dependency:** Names should stand alone without requiring external context to interpret their meaning, ensuring compatibility across systems and teams.

 4. Reusable